Rob Joyce

+Joyce announced his retirement in February 2024 after 34 years with the agency.
+His departure was in late March 2024, where he was succeeded by David Luber as the Director of Cybersecurity.
+After leaving NSA, Joyce established Joyce Cyber LLC in 2024 providing cybersecurity consulting services. on May 18, 2024, OpenAI announced he was part of their Safety and Security Committee.
+Other consulting clients include Microsoft, PwC, Beacon Global Strategies, Sandfly Security and he routinely speaks professionally through Leading Authorities Speaker's Bureau.

 Education

 Joyce graduated from Clarkson University in 1989 with a Bachelor of Science in Electrical and Computer Engineering and received a Master of Science in Electrical Engineering from Johns Hopkins University in 1993.

 Career

 At the White House, Joyce was instrumental in the crafting of a cybersecurity executive order, EO13800 Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure and revamping the nation's Vulnerabilities Equities Process (VEP).
-In his current position he continues to speak publicly about nation state cybersecurity threats, including a 2018 DEF CON keynote.
+In his current position he continues to speak publicly about nation state cybersecurity threats, including a 2018 DEF CON keynote. and appearing on 60 Minutes.
 Joyce previously worked in the National Security Agency (NSA), beginning in 1989, in a variety of roles.
 From 2013 to 2017, he was head of the NSA's Tailored Access Operations (TAO), a cyber-warfare intelligence-gathering unit.
 In that role, he gave a rare public talk at the USENIX Enigma Cybersecurity conference about disrupting nation state hackers.
-Previously, he served as the Deputy Director of the now-defunct Information Assurance Directorate (IAD) or Directorate I, and the SID Associate Deputy Director for Counterterrorism.
+Previously, he served as the deputy director of the now-defunct Information Assurance Directorate (IAD) or Directorate I, and the SID Associate Deputy Director for Counterterrorism.
 Also within the NSA, Joyce worked as Technical Director for the NSA Commercial Solution Center's Commercial Partnerships Office, and was chief of the Selection Systems Branch and Technical Director in NSA's Special Source Operations.

-After John R. Bolton pushed out Tom Bossert as the Homeland Security advisor, Joyce announced he had completed this twelve month detail to the White House and gave 30 days notice that he was returning to NSA because of the difficulties in getting priority attention for cyber policy in the administration.
+After John R. Bolton pushed out Tom Bossert as the Homeland Security advisor, Joyce announced he had completed this twelve-month detail to the White House and gave 30 days notice that he was returning to NSA because of the difficulties in getting priority attention for cyber policy in the administration.
 Bolton subsequently eliminated the White House Cybersecurity Advisor position.